romi/romi-robots-docs/docs/Farmers Dashboard/building.md

 git clone https://github.com/vilemduha/blendercam
 ~~~

-Some python dependencies sould also be installed, you can do it with pip from the command line:
+Some python dependencies should also be installed, you can do it with pip from the command line:

 ```
 $ ./pip3 install shapely